AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit7.md

    - If the target value is found, it returns the index of that element.
    - If the target value is not found after checking all elements, it returns `-1`.
 6. The program prints the result: the index of the found number or a message indicating that the number was not found.
+7. Ask the user if they would like to continue searching for a `number`.
-7. Comment throughout your program as appropriate.
+8. Comment throughout your program as appropriate.
-8. Include test samples (pdf) to show that your program works as intended.
+9. Include test samples (pdf) to show that your program works as intended.
-9. Include date/time in your program as it is executed
+10. Include date/time in your program as it is executed

 **Sample Output:**